-Latrobe woman pleads guilty to five burglaries
+Latrobe woman pleads guilty to 5 burglaries

 Police said Rafferty and her boyfriend, Mark Stout, canvassed neighborhoods throughout the city and broke into five homes to steal jewelry, guns, cash and other items valued at more than $50,000.

-Stout, 36, also of Latrobe, pleaded guilty in all five cases earlier this summer and was sentenced to serve seven-to-14 years in prison.
+Stout, 36, also of Latrobe, pleaded guilty in all five cases this summer and was sentenced to serve seven-to-14 years in prison.

-At that same time, Westmoreland County Common Pleas Court Judge Tim Krieger rejected a proposed plea bargain deal for Rafferty in which she was to have received a prison term of 15 to 36 months.
+At that same time, Westmoreland County Common Pleas Judge Tim Krieger rejected a proposed plea bargain deal for Rafferty in which she was to have received a prison term of 15 to 36 months.
 The judge objected to that sentence, saying it wasn’t long enough.

-In court on Friday, Krieger approved a deal that included three additional months behind bars for Rafferty.
+In court Friday, Krieger approved a deal that included three additional months behind bars for Rafferty.
 As a result of the new deal, Rafferty was sentenced to serve 18 to 36 months in prison.

 “I want to apologize to my community and to you for my drug addiction, which I am trying to conquer,” Rafferty said.